 - Acknowledge the need for change.
 We finally had to acknowledge that our current lifestyle wasn’t sustainable.
 The dwindling numbers in our account were proof of that.
 We talked through what could happen if our current habits continued, and it really hit home that we needed to change right away.

-- Develop a realistic plan of action.
-This part took some self-control, as we wanted to pay off our debts as fast as we could.
+- Develop a realistic plan of action. his part took some self-control, as we wanted to pay off what we owed as fast as we could.
 Being responsible with your finances means paying debts responsibly and realistically.
 Don’t overextend yourself.
 Once you list all your debts and what you can pay on them each month, compounding your payments as you go can be a great way to drive down your debt quickly.

 - Keep ourselves accountable.
 I’ve heard it takes 21 days to develop a habit.
 Forming a budget and forgetting about it will bring you right back to square one.
 We simply used our voice assistant on our cellphones to set a weekly reminder to log in, look at our spending and see where we were on our budgets.
 This put us in a great spot to move forward confidently and keep the momentum going.

 If you’re in a similar situation, have the conversation and own that ugly, vulnerable, uncomfortable feeling.
-Develop a realistic budget and hold yourself accountable.
+Then hold yourself accountable.
 In the long run, it’ll pay dividends to not only your wallet but also to your stress levels and confidence.

 You can also tackle that pesky elephant who’s always hanging around.